Bread, the French way

 It’s best enjoyed fresh within a few days, wrapped in a kitchen towel on your counter.
 After that, I recommend popping it in the freezer and warming it up in the oven or toaster when you're ready.

-🐄 What butter do you recomend?
+🐄 What butter do you recommend?

 Kerrygold unsalted butter topped with Fleur de Sel has great quality and is easy to find here in the US.
 But when I'm in France, I always go for Beurre Paysan Breton with Guérande salt crystals.